gryphonshafer/Bible-OBML/README.md

 # DESCRIPTION

 This module provides methods that support parsing and rendering Open Bible Markup Language (OBML).
-OBML is a pure-ASCII-text markup way to represent Bible content, one whole text file per chapter.
+OBML is a text markup way to represent Bible content, one whole text file per chapter.
 The goal or purpose of OBML is similar to Markdown in that it provides a human-readable text file allowing for simple and direct editing of content while maintaining context, footnotes, cross-references, "red text", and quotes.

 ## Open Bible Markup Language (OBML)

-OBML makes the assumption that content will exist in one text file per chapter, the text file will be ASCII, and content mark-up will conform to the following specification:
+OBML makes the assumption that content will exist in one text file per chapter and content mark-up will conform to the following specification:

     ~...~    --> material reference
     =...=    --> header